sjpierce/Pierce.AEA2024/README.md

 The `*.qmd` files are Quarto scripts, while the corresponding `*.html` files are the resulting rendered output.
 The output should work in common web browsers like Chrome, Edge, and Firefox.
+The Quarto scripts can be opened in any standard text editor, though I personally use RStudio for reasons explained in the presentation itself.

 - [`Slides.qmd`](https://github.com/sjpierce/Pierce.AEA2024/blob/main/Slides.qmd)
 - [`Slides.html`](https://github.com/sjpierce/Pierce.AEA2024/blob/main/Slides.html)